Roorkee: History

-Until 1824, Roorkee was part of Landhaura estate or kingship exercises by local Hindu rulers.
-The area was under control of Parmar (Panwar) chiefs in eastern Saharanpur including Haridwar in kingship of Raja Sabha Chandra of Jabarhera (Jhabrera).
+Until 1824, Roorkee was part of Landhaura estate or kingship exercises by local Gurjars of Panwar clan.
+The area was under control of (Panwar) Gurjar chiefs in eastern Saharanpur including Haridwar in kingship of Raja Sabha Chandra of Jabarhera (Jhabrera).

 In 1792 Ram Dayal and his son Sawai Singh were ruling the area but due to family reasons Ramdayal left Jhabrera and went to Landhaura village and left Roorkee under the control of Raja Ramdayal Singh at Landhaura.
 There were two branches of Jhabrera State (riyasat), with main branch at Jhabrera and the second one at Landhaura.
 Both father and son were ruling simultaneously without any conflicts until the death of Raja Sawai Singh of Jabarhera in 1803.
 After the death of Sawai Singh total control of powers transferred to Ram Dayal Singh at Landhaura.

-After the death of Raja Ram Dayal Singh in 29 March 1813, it was a part of the Landhaura princely state until 1824 when the British occupied it.
+After the death of Raja Ram Dayal Singh Gurjar in 29 March 1813, it was a part of the Landhaura princely state until 1824 when the British occupied it.